brettshollenberger/deliver/README.md

 deliver: a Go package manager
 =======

-deliver is a command-line tool to fetch and update package dependencies in a Go project.
+Deliver is a command-line tool to fetch and update package dependencies in a Go project.
-It can also be used to automatically switch Go workspaces when switching between projects.
+It can also be used to automatically manage different Go workspaces for different projects.

 Each package must be mapped to a Git repository.
 A package declares its dependencies in a `packages.json` file in the repository root: